Inspiration / Home Tour / Holiday Home Tour: Chelsea Mohrman's Charming Cape Cod Home

 Chelsea's Tip: Stick with a general genre of items for a base (such as mid-century or modern) but mix and match things here and there with more character (like art, old mirrors, cool lamps, and vintage rugs), to easily achieve a look that feels both old and new.

-In addition to raising a family, working at the hospital, and hosting the little lakehouse, you also have styling projects on the side.
+In addition to raising a family, working at the hospital, and hosting t, opens in a new tabhe little lakehouse, opens in a new tab, you also have styling projects on the side.
 How do you make time to slow down?

 My vintage side business grew out of self-care — thrifting has always been my happy place, especially with a job that can often bring me down.
 When I started thrifting things just because I wanted to save pieces or because they were too pretty to pass up, I quickly realized I could turn my hobby into a side hustle.